Zach McKinstry Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.86 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox's 4.79 team ERA ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to surrender 72 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to give up 72 total home runs at a rate of 1.4 per game (fourth-most in baseball).

+- Scholtens starts for the first time this season for the White Sox.

+- The 29-year-old right-hander pitched in relief in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.